puppetlabs/puppet-docs/source/pe/3.1/orchestration_config.markdown

 In the meantime, if you need to add a new orchestration user in order to integrate an application with Puppet Enterprise, you can:

 * Obtain client credentials and a config file [as described in the standard MCollective deployment guide][config_client].
-* Write a Puppet module to distribute the new client's public key into the the `${pe_mcollective::params::mco_etc}/ssl/clients/` directory.
+* Write a Puppet module to distribute the new client's public key into the `${pe_mcollective::params::mco_etc}/ssl/clients/` directory.
 This class must use `include pe_mcollective` to ensure that the directory can be located.
 * Assign that Puppet class to the `mcollective` group in the PE console.

 Again, this process is _unsupported_ and may require additional work during a future upgrade.